 Agile testers must be able to adapt quickly to change, think critically while being given minimal information, and ask thought-provoking questions to the rest of the team.

 At Lighthouse Technologies, we have these qualities in spades and bring with us a wealth of expertise to suit just about any software testing need you have.
 How can we help?
-Let’s talk today about how Lighthouse Technologies can keep your project on track and save costs.
+Let’s talk today and we can explain how we have helped our clients keep their projects on track – cost, schedule, and quality.